winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 38\.
 After staying in Rājagṛha for as long as was fitting, the Bhagavān told Ānanda, “All of you, get ready.
 I’m going to visit the Bamboo Park.”
 {: #p38}

-39\. Ānanda replied, “Very well,” prepared his robe and bowl, and followed the Bhagavān with the large assembly.
+39\. Ānanda replied, “Very well,” prepared his robe and bowl, and followed the Bhagavān with the great assembly.
 They took the road from Magadha and arrived at the Bamboo Park next.
 {: #p39}

 40\.
 He went up into the hall there and sat down with the monks, giving them a discourse on the precepts, samādhi, and wisdom: “Cultivating precepts and obtaining samādhi wins a great reward.
 Cultivating samādhi and obtaining wisdom wins a great reward.
 Cultivating wisdom and purifying the mind wins complete liberation.
 With the end of the three contaminants, which are the contaminants of desire, existence, and ignorance, the knowledge of liberation arises after one is liberated: ‘My births and deaths have been ended, the religious life has been established, and the task has been accomplished.
 I won’t be subject to a later existence.’”